davidokeyode/aro-prismacloud-workshop/full/1-create-aro-cluster.md

    ```

 ## Download a Red Hat pull secret
+> * We will be using Red Hat provided templates later in this workshop.
+In order to be able to get these, an image pull secret needs to be acquired from Red Hat.

 * Browse to [https://cloud.redhat.com/openshift/install/azure/aro-provisioned](https://cloud.redhat.com/openshift/install/azure/aro-provisioned)
 * Enter your RedHat username and click "Next" (Use the "Create one now" option if you don't have an existing account)